-Confluence backs up your data regularly into a zipped XML file.
-By default, this backup is performed at 2.00 a.m. each day and the backup files are stored in the backups folder under the Confluence Home directory.
+Confluence automatically backs up your data daily at 2:00am, by performing a full site export.
+The zipped xml backup file is stored in the backups directory of your Confluence Home directory.

 The default naming convention for the backup files is 'backup-yyyy_MM_dd'.
 Confluence can write backups to both local and mapped network drives.